rubenmoor/projectzero/EnhancedInputWithAbilities.md

     float TapReleaseTimeThreshold = 0.2f;

 protected:
-	// template parameter effectively pass Input Trigger information down the line
+    // the template parameter effectively pass Input Trigger information down the line
-	// the UFUNCTION that binds an Input Action only has access to FInputActionInstance, otherwise template<EInputTrigger InputTrigger>
+    // Without this, the UFUNCTION that is bound to an Input Action only has access to FInputActionInstance, which sadly doesn't carry this information template<EInputTrigger InputTrigger>
     void BindAction(UInputMappingContext* IMC);

     // EInputTrigger is a custom enum defined in `AMyPlayerController` (see below)
     // here we translate from the enum to the `UInputTrigger` object
     // at this opportunity, we set the configuration values, too UInputTrigger* GetTriggerEvent(EInputTrigger InInputTrigger);

     // this function doesn't do much more than translating the template parameter